cvetaevvitaliy/st7735s/README.md

 };
 ```

-example function for write data to SPI and GPIO
+example function for write data to SPI and GPIO (STM32 HAL library) <br>
+You can use any microcontrollers or even Linux user-space, it's all up to you

 ```c
 uint8_t SPI_Transmit(uint8_t *pData, uint16_t Size)